orionguiffreda/prime-photometry/docs/Astrometry_Info.md

 This script uses sextractor (w/ psfex) and astroquery to compare the source positions in a known catalog to source positions from a given image, correcting for a translation offset between them.

-For the sake of quickness, this comparison is done within a box of 9-12' at the center of the image.
-Both the catalog & image sources are sorted by magnitude, then euclidean distances are calculated between each of the first specified # of sources in each group are calculated.
+For the sake of quickness, this comparison is done within a box of 9 or 12' at the center of the image.
+Both the catalog & image sources are sorted by magnitude, then euclidean distances are calculated between each of the first specified # of sources in each group.
 If distances agree w/in a specified # of pixels and are less than a specified # of pixels in length, they are a considered pair.
-The X and Y pixel distances (distance between the catalog and image source) are examined for these considered pairs.
+The X and Y pixel distances (distance between the catalog and image source in XY space) are examined for these considered pairs.
 A median is taken for all the considered X and Y distances respectively, and any pair of sources that falls greater than a specified # of stdevs away from this median are pruned out.
 Finally, a median is taken across the X and Y distances of the remaining pairs, and is used for the final X shift value and Y shift value.
-These values are then written into the _CRPIX_ fields of the header of the given image.
+These values are then written into the _CRPIX_ header fields of the given image.

 In the pipeline, this solution is applied to all images in a given observation.